kubernetes/committee-security-response/playbook/token-leak-process.md

 ## Contact

-* Contact the user via email, letting them know about the token leak
+* Contact the user via email if possible, letting them know about the token leak.
+You can usually get an email from their GitHub profile or recent commits to Kubernetes.
 >Dear `USER`,
 >
 >We were recently notified that a personal GitHub token has been leaked (say a little about how the token was leaked, if possible. e.g. "via CI logs visible on https://example.net/ci-logs").